MingYang1127/DSTM/README.md

-# DSPM
+# DSTM
 ## Introduction
-This is the pytorch implementation of the **DSPM** model.
+This is the pytorch implementation of the **DSTM** model.
-**We propose a DSPM model (a pretraining model guided by dependency syntax information in alternative ways)** for document-level relation extraction tasks.
+**We propose a DSTM model (a Transformer model guided by dependency syntax information in alternative ways)** for document-level relation extraction tasks.
-This model effectively integrates dependency syntax information into BERT to improve its ability to process long texts by enhancing attention between two tokens with dependencies in a sentence.
+This model effectively integrates dependency syntax information into Transformer to improve its ability to process long texts by enhancing attention between two tokens with dependencies in a sentence.
 Specially, a dependency syntax tree is built at the document level, and three different alternative (Direct Transformation, Biaffine Transformation, Decomposed Linear Transformation) fusion methods are designed to fuse the dependency syntax information into the pretraining model.